 Iris propagates itself by adding offshoots to the end of its rhizome each year.
 Eventually these extensions crowd each other and need replanting or they'll get root rot, a very unattractive disease.
 Less crowding will occur if you plant the rhizomes in a circle so new growth forms away from the center.
 Do this in July when bloom is past but there's still time for the new planting to get re-established.
 The self-centered peony just gets bigger and better without investing in anything but itself.
 The tree peony in my photo gets even more spectacular each year and has the additional advantage of having sturdy stems that don't require staking.
 Unlike many perennials which offer the gardener new plants if allowed to self-seed, the peonies don't seem to care about producing offspring.
 Deadheading these handsome perennials is merely for looks.

 I've never minded the job of deadheading.
 I love walking down the border on a dewy spring morning, breaking off the dried-up fleur-de-lis of iris that have finished blooming, or removing the spent spires of lobelia as dusk settles on the October garden.
 What I don't like is the name - deadheading.
 I just looked it up in the dictionary and was surprised to find the first definition was "A person who uses a free ticket for admittance."
 Three more definitions preceded the one about pulling dead or dying blossoms from a flower.
+Well, whatever it's called, it varies from one perennial to the next.
+Some plants such as Shasta daisies look brown and ugly if their tired blooms aren't removed; others like astilbes can be left all summer long.
+Removing the finished blooms of delphiniums has its own reward, as this perennial will often produce a second bloom.

 Then there are greedy perennials that may not produce lots of seeds but can take over areas of the garden as their roots expand.
 Artemisia is a prime example.
 Evening primrose and beebalm are two more.
 All three need to be kept in check by pulling up their roots as they become too invasive.